 Not every airsoft gun is created equal.
 Some guns "shoot harder" than others and you should be aware of this distinction before buying your kid the first gun they point out.

 You should look at the FPS of a gun.
 FPS refers to "feet per second," and it refers to how hard an airsoft gun propels a BB when the trigger is pulled.
-Certain guns, spring operated guns that you can buy from Wal-Mart for example, have a very low FPS and can be likened to a toy, though all safety protocols should still be observed at all times.
+Certain guns, like spring airsoft guns that you can buy from Wal-Mart for example, have a very low FPS and can be likened to a toy, though all safety protocols should still be observed at all times.

 Guns with a higher FPS, let's say in the 250 range that you buy from a legitimate airsoft retailer, can cause significantly more damage than a weaker spring pistol.
 Though, "damage" in this sense makes reference to the potential of welts that can form on the skin when shot (always observe the proper safety protocols when handling any airsoft gun).
 Airsoft guns in general, even the more powerful guns such as sniper rifles, will only leave a stinging welt on your skin.